-As of 30 September 2018, UBS's estimated pro forma net stable funding ratio ("NSFR") was 105%, a decrease of 2 percentage points from 30 June 2018, primarily reflecting a CHF 4 billion reduction in available stable funding, primarily driven by lower deposits and a CHF 4 billion increase in required stable funding, mainly due to increases in trading portfolio assets and loans.
+As of 30 June 2019, UBS's estimated pro forma NSFR was 111%, an increase of 1 percentage point compared with 31 March 2019, primarily reflecting a USD 9 billion increase in available stable funding, mainly driven by an increase in deposits, and a USD 3 billion increase in required stable funding, mainly due to an increase in trading assets.
 The calculation of UBS's pro forma NSFR includes estimates of the effect of the Basel Committee on Banking Supervision rules and will be refined when NSFR rule-making is completed in Switzerland and as regulatory interpretations evolve and new models and associated systems are enhanced.